vishalvoid/cohort-2.0-handwritten-notes-harkirat-100xdevs/Notes/Week_2/Node_Express_and_Development.md

 ```

-Quick Tips • Use Tab to autocomplete file or directory names. • Use Ctrl + C to terminate running commands. • Combine commands using && (e.g., mkdir test && cd test) in the document.&#x20;
+> Quick Tips • Use Tab to autocomplete file or directory names. • Use Ctrl + C to terminate running commands. • Combine commands using && (e.g., mkdir test && cd test) in the document.

+&#x20;